smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

         model: dcat:landingPage
         type: Property
     language:
-      description: 'This property refers to a language of the Dataset.
+      description: 'Property.
+Model:''dct:LinguisticSystem''.
+This property refers to a language of the Dataset.
 This property can be repeated if there are multiple languages in the Dataset.'
       items:
         type: string
       type: array